piotr-roslaniec/awesome-metamask-snaps/README.md

 # Awesome Metamask Snaps

-A curated list of awesome MetaMask Snaps related resources
+A curated list of awesome MetaMask Snaps-related resources

+Discover more snaps in [Snaps Directory](https://snaps.directory/)

 ---